d4vidsha/data-structures-and-algorithms/ass2/README.md

 ### Range (Window) Query

 An important query is to report all datapoints whose locations are contained in a given query rectangle.
 This query is typically called a range or window query.
 To run range query on a quadtree, we have the following recursive process: we start the root and check if the query rectangle overlaps with the root.
 If it does, we check which children nodes also overlap with query rectangle (this could be all of them for a centred query rectangle).
 Then we repeat this procedure for all internal children overlapping with the query rectangle.
 The recursion stop once we have reached the leaf level.
-We return the datapoints from all black leaf nodes whose datapoints are located within the query rectangle.
+We return the datapoints from all black leaf nodes whose datapoints are located within the query rectangle